feldroy/django-crash-starter/README.md

 ====================

-Powered by [Cookiecutter](https://github.com/cookiecutter/cookiecutter), django-crash-starter is the project template for the [Django Crash Course tutorial book](https://www.roygreenfeld.com/products/django-crash-course) by Daniel and Audrey Roy Greenfeld.
+Powered by [Cookiecutter](https://github.com/cookiecutter/cookiecutter), django-crash-starter is the project template for the [Django Crash Course tutorial book](https://www.roygreenfeld.com/products/django-crash-course) by Daniel and Audrey Roy-Greenfeld.

 Features
 --------